davychens-svg/ai-video-narration/README.md

 ## Contributing

-This is a demo project for Inerbee.
 For issues or improvements:
 1. Check logs in `logs/server.log`
 2. Review `CONTEXT_ENGINEERING.md` for prompt optimization
 3. Test with different models and settings

 ## License

-MIT License - Built for Inerbee Demo
+MIT License

 ## Acknowledgments

 - HuggingFace for SmolVLM
 - FastAPI and aiortc communities
-- Inerbee team

 ---